 Discrimination on the World Wide Web

-The laws that cover this will allow individuals or groups to take civil action against the web site owner.
+The laws that cover this allows individuals or groups to take civil action against the web site owner.
 This is called passive law.
 You may be liable for costs even if you win.

 Medical Model